RayLabz/Responz/README.md

 <h5>JavaScript</h5>
 <p>
-    The JavaScript version of the Response library is destined for use on both server-side and client-side scripts.
+    The JavaScript version of the Responz library is destined for use on both server-side and client-side scripts.
 The library utilizes native JavaScript only, without any use of external libraries.
 </p>

-<a href="https://github.com/panickapps/Response/raw/master/js/Download/Response.zip" id="download-button-js"
+<a href="https://github.com/raylabz/Responz/raw/master/js/Download/Responz.zip" id="download-button-js"
    class="btn-large waves-effect waves-light red darken-2">Download for JS</a>

 <p>Prerequisites:</p>